jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * Splunk 6.0+
 * PyMQI 1.5+
-* ctypes library for Python
+* ctypes library for Python.  **NOTE: Splunk V8 has the ctypes libary installed by default for both Python2 and Python3.**
 * IBM Websphere MQ Client Libraries V7+
 * Only currently supported on Linux (but Windows (and any other platform) should be possible if the platform versions of the PyMQI and ctypes libraries are installed)